jpitchardu/taskoverflow/README.md

 If you run into any errors during build or rebuild `make reset` should clear out all the previous containers and get it going again.

+`make test` to run both server and client tests.

 **Disclaimer: The db is not persistent through restarts**

 ## Cases Covered